Carteret Clinic for Adolescents and Children

 There is one exception: we must accept a restriction request to restrict disclosure of information to a health plan if you pay out of pocket in full for a service or product unless it is otherwise required by law.

 You have the right to request for us to communicate in different ways or in different locations.

 We will agree to reasonable requests.
-We may also request alternative address or other method of contact such as mailing information to a post office box.
+We may also request an alternative address or other methods of contact such as mailing information to a post office box.
 We will not ask for an explanation from you about the request.